wizdmio/wizdm/README.md

 The app relies on several [firebase][firebase] services using [Angularfire 2][angularfire] to connect with:

-* Firebase Hosting to host the production app
+* Firebase Hosting to host the production app at https://wizdm.io
 * Firebase Auth for user authentication
 * Cloud Firestore realtime database for user's profile and content
 * Cloud Storage for user's images and files